-URS independent audit of Energy Pacific confirms that its GreenPower product, Pacific Hydro, is in accordance with the requirements of the National GreenPower Accreditation Document, Version 3.3.
+URS' independent audit of Ergon Energy Queensland confirms that its GreenPower product, Clean Energy, is in accordance with the requirements of the National GreenPower Accreditation Document, Version 3.4.
+Key data relevant to the audit is presented in the following tables.